 Yoga and Meditation Retreat – Folegandros – Greece

-This year we are going on a small remote greek island Folegandros, 40min Ferry from Santorini.
+We are going again on this beautiful, small, remote Greek island Folegandros, 40min Ferry from Santorini.

 The retreat is going to be deeply relaxing and nourishing practising by the turquoise mediterranean sea.
 A place to take plenty of deep breaths!